IrosTheBeggar/mStream/README.md

 mStream is an mp3 streaming server.
-It's focus is on ease of installation
+It's focus is on ease of installation.  mStream will work right out of the box without any configuration

 ## Installation